neutrons/reflectivity_ui/README.md

 - Match direct beam should update the reduction list.
 - Implement item handling in the direct beam list to be identical to the scattering run list.
 - Calculated sangle needs to update if we change the position ranges
+- Keep the Mantid workspaces instead of deleting them so we can recalculate faster.
+- Add filter to direct beam data too.
+- Allow for direct beam data to be a workspace instead of just a run number.
+- Add InputNormalizationWorkspace as input to MagnetismReflectometerReduction

 ## QUESTION: should we use the same ranges for all cross-sections?
 Probably.